slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Hints:

 - Try to break a bad habit and form a good one every 6 months.
 (Naval Ravikant)
-- Avoid low leverage habits: news (unnecessary stress and negative bias), pointless notifications, social media (use it as an output not as entertainment.
-Other people’s stories are more interesting when you don’t know what’s going on), smartphones (should not be the first thing you see in the morning nor the last thing you see at night), own a TV, work long hours, bad relationships, judge, control of petty stuff, perfectionism, signaling virtue.
+- Avoid low-leverage habits: news (unnecessary stress and negative bias), pointless notifications, social media (use it for output, not entertainment; other people's stories are more interesting when you don't know what's going on), smartphones (should not be the first thing you see in the morning or the last thing at night), owning a TV, overworking, unhealthy relationships, judgment, micromanagement, perfectionism, virtue signaling.
-- Cultivate high leverage habits: cultivating useful skills, exercise, rest, medidtation, travel, read, journal, music, create, network and make friends, time outside with friends & family, massage, gratefulness, forgive, self awareness, plan, eat mindfully, focus, do less, sleep/nap, smile, use colors.
+- Cultivate high-leverage habits: develop useful skills, exercise, rest, meditate, travel, read, journal, enjoy music, create, network, make friends, spend time outdoors with friends and family, indulge in massages, practice gratitude, forgive, prioritize self-awareness, plan, eat mindfully, focus, do less, prioritize sleep and naps, smile, and embrace colors.
-- Small steps beat big dreams: the smaller the change the more likely you’ll actually make it.
-“Could I meditate for 15 minutes?
-No, I feel resistance, I’m not gonna do it.
-Okay, five?
-Huh, I don’t feel resistance to that.
-I feel like I can do it for five.”
+- Small steps are more likely to lead to success.
+For example, if you find resistance to meditating for 15 minutes, try starting with just five minutes.
 - Anticipate obstacles to new habits.
-- Get accountable by making a pact with someone to introduce financial penalties for habits that are bad for you.
+- Get accountable by making an agreement with someone that includes financial penalties for habits that are bad for you.
-- Reward yourself to solidify new habits.
+- Reward yourself to reinforce new habits.
-- Don’t try to be perfect.
-Two vices is too much, none makes you boring.
+- Don't strive for perfection.
+Having a few vices makes life more interesting.
-- Pay attention, correct and don’t judge.
+- Pay attention, correct your course and don’t judge.